Free Spirit (Bonnie Tyler album): Critical reception

-Free Spirit was met with numerous negative reviews following its release in the United States.
+Free Spirit received mixed reviews from music critics.
 Writing for Dayton Daily News, Rich Eichhorn described the album as a "dated-sounding hodge-podge of pop, country and disco".
 Mark Marymont of the Springfield News-Leader noted "Nothing to Do with Love" and "You're the One" as the album's strongest moments, but described "Making Love (Out of Nothing at All)" as "perhaps the most over-produced track of the year".
 In another negative review, Larry Printz of The Morning Call opined that the use of multiple producers and musical styles "smacks of desperation", describing the album as "mediocre drivel".
+MusikWoche described Free Spirit as a "diverse, catchy album" with "opulently arranged songs" and "powerful rock and delicate pop sounds".

 In a retrospective review for AllMusic, critic Jose F. Promis noted that "Several songs on this album rate about average, but there are several shining moments which should have brought this set, from such an engaging singer, much more attention than the minimal it received".
 In a review of The East West Years box set for Classic Pop, John Earls described Free Spirit as "a sprawling mess where songs were left to drift far past their natural running time," opining that the album's producers "didn't seem to know what to do with such a gifted singer".